Track mileage automatically

 Just as with the standard mileage rate method, you need to keep a timely log of your mileage (see above).

-On top of that, you must maintain documentation and hold onto all receipts associated with owning and running your vehicle to claim actual expenses.
+In addition, you must maintain documentation and hold onto all receipts associated with owning and running your vehicle to claim actual expenses.
 Those include depreciation calculations or lease payment receipts, as well as receipts for all deductible expenses (listed above).

 How to calculate your 1099 mileage deductions